FarehaSi/Battleship/README.md

 <br>
 Combat of Battleship is meant for a single user to play against the computer.
 The game can be used to kill time or simply have fun with!
 It is targeted at individuals of all age groups and regions!
 ![WebsiteMockup](https://user-images.githubusercontent.com/116716786/225623836-5e05fb86-4bf3-4605-97a6-0fcb109b897c.png)
+## Credits
+The following have been instrumental in helping me build this project:
+- <a href=" https://www.youtube.com/@KnowledgeMavens" target="_blank">Knowledge Maven’s</a> YouTube videos explaining how to build a battleship game in Python.
+- My mentor Akshat Garg for encouraging me to think outside the box and choose a single input method for better user experience.